CCA Board of Governors

 Rosemary Marshall is a retired Registered Dental Hygienist, currently studying to be a Spiritual Director.
 She’s been married to Reverend Larry L. Marshall for 44 years, who presently pastors at Captiva Chapel by the Sea.
 They have three adult children and four amazing, adorable grandchildren.
 She originally hails from Northeast Ohio, and currently shares her time between Captiva and Brunswick, Ohio.

 Ginny Reiss and her husband Mark have been coming to Captiva since 1999.
 When they aren’t in residence here, they’re enjoying life in the mountains of Colorado.
 Ginny is a retired third grade elementary school teacher, and was also a mentor for student teachers in Jefferson County, Colorado.
 She has also been an active member in the Evergreen Animal Protective League.
 Presently, she serves on the Captiva Island Historical Society board and enjoys focusing on event planning for the organization.

 Captiva is a special place for Ginny and her family.
 Her son was married on Captiva and her grandchildren have spent every Christmas of their lives on the island.
 “My family and I have lots of history here and are looking forward to what the future holds for us as well as our wonderful friends and community.
 I am honored to serve on the CCA’s Board of Governors.”

 Mr. Sonking was president and founder of the company Rochard, an importer and distributor of fine China and glass as well as collectibles.
-He travelled throughout Europe working with various factories and studios developing products distributed by the most prestigious retailers through the country.
+He traveled throughout Europe working with various factories and studios developing products distributed by the most prestigious retailers throughout the country.
 For 30 years, Richard and Julia were lucky enough to reside in New York City, enjoying all the city had to offer.